Operating Results for the Fiscal Year Ended October 31, 2022 (FY2022)

 Nursing care Operations

-Sales increased 8.6% from one year earlier to 470 million yen and there was operating profit of 30 million yen compared with a 1 million yen profit one year earlier.
-The occupancy rate was more than 90% at all three nursing-care facilities.
+Sales decreased 0.9% from one year earlier to 545 million yen and operating loss was 2 million yen compared with a 41 million yen profit one year earlier.